 We now have a volunteer-trained group of singers who can sing at the bedside of a patient.
 These singers visit patients in teams of two or three and provide comfort by singing to patients at end of life.

-For more information or to register for training in Danvers or Haverhill, contact Fran Clements, volunteer coordinator, at 978-750-9349, or FClements@caredimensions.org.
-If interested in Waltham or Burlington trainings, contact Jane Corrigan, senior volunteer coordinator, at 781-373-6574 or JCorrigan@caredimensions.org.
+Complete your online application today or contact us with any questions.
+For more information about training in Danvers, contact Fran Clements at 978-750-9349, or FClements@caredimensions.org.
+If interested in Lincoln trainings, contact Abby Langmead at 781-373-6583 or ALangmead@caredimensions.org.